Advisory Board of The American Rabbi

 Stephen Weiss is senior Rabbi of B’nai Jeshurun Congregation, a Conservative synagogue in Cleveland, Ohio.
 He graduated from the University of Judaism (now American Jewish University) with a degree in Jewish and Western Civilization and was ordained by the Jewish Theological Seminary in 1990.
 Previously he served as well as rabbi in congregations in Atlanta, GA and Southfield, MI.
 Rabbi Weiss serves on the Religious Advisory Council to the Chancellor of the Jewish Theological Seminary.
 He is also a past president of the Greater Cleveland Board of Rabbis.

-Mark Zimmerman is the rabbi of Congregation Beth Shalom in Atlanta, Georgia, which he has served for over 30 years.
-He is past president of the Rabbinical Assembly, SE Region, and the Atlanta Rabbinical Association.
+Mark Zimmerman is rabbi of Congregation Beth Shalom in Atlanta, Georgia, which he has served for over 30 years.
+He is past president of the Rabbinical Assembly SE Region, and of the Atlanta Rabbinical Association.
 Mark has produced two widely utilized websites: www.sidduraudio.com and www.haftorahaudio.com to help the Jewish community become more proficient with the Hebrew liturgy and haftarot.
-He is also a member of the AIPAC National Council, and serves as police chaplain for the Dunwoody, GA and Alpharetta, GA police departments.
-Rabbi Zimmerman currently manages and publishes “The American Rabbi” online rabbinic journal.
+He is also a member of the AIPAC National Council, and serves as chaplain for the Dunwoody, GA police department.
+Rabbi Zimmerman currently manages and publishes “The American Rabbi” web journal.